duffney/secure-supply-chain-on-aks/README.md

 ![Secure Supply Chain on AKS Overview](imgs/secure-supply-chain-on-aks-overview.png)

-This project will teach you how to secure your container deployments on Azure Kubernetes Service by using open-source tools.
+Learn how to secure your container deployments on Azure Kubernetes Service by using open-source tools.

 - [Trivy](https://github.com/aquasecurity/trivy) scans container images for vulnerabilities
 - [Coptaic](https://github.com/project-copacetic/copacetic) patches container images using reports from vulnerability scanners